yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_table.md

 ## Semantics

 Create a table with *table_name*.
-An error is raised if `qualified_name` already exists in the specified database, unless the `IF NOT EXISTS` clause is used.
+If `qualified_name` already exists in the specified database, an error will be raised unless the `IF NOT EXISTS` clause is used.

-### Primary Key
+### Primary key

 Primary key can be defined in either `column_constraint` or `table_constraint`, but not in both.
-There are 2 types of primary key columns:
+There are two types of primary key columns:

 - `Hash primary key columns`: The primary key may have zero or more leading hash-partitioned columns.
 By default, only the first column is treated as the hash-partition column.
 But this behavior can be modified by explicit use of the HASH annotation.

 - `Range primary key columns`: A table can have zero or more range primary key columns and it controls the top-level ordering of rows within a table (if there are no hash partition columns) or the ordering of rows among rows that share a common set of hash partitioned column values.
 By default, the range primary key columns are stored in ascending order.
-But this behavior can be controlled by explicit use of the ASC/DESC annotation.
+But this behavior can be controlled by explicit use of `ASC` or `DESC`.

 For example, if the primary key specification is `PRIMARY KEY ((a, b) HASH, c DESC)` then columns `a` & `b` are used together to hash partition the table, and rows that share the same values for `a` and `b` are stored in descending order of their value for `c`.

 If the primary key specification is `PRIMARY KEY(a, b)`, then column `a` is used to hash partition the table and rows that share the same value for `a` are stored in ascending order of their value for `b`.

-### Foreign Key
+### Foreign key

 `FOREIGN KEY` and `REFERENCES` specifies that the set of columns can only contain values that are present in the referenced column(s) of the referenced table.
 It is used to enforce referential integrity of data.

 ### Unique

-This enforces that the set of columns specified in the `UNIQUE` constraint are unique in the table, i.e., no two rows can have the same values for the set of columns specified in the `UNIQUE` constraint.
+This enforces that the set of columns specified in the `UNIQUE` constraint are unique in the table, that is, no two rows can have the same values for the set of columns specified in the `UNIQUE` constraint.

 ### Check